Uterine Fibroid and Adenomyosis Quiz

 Many women are offered treatments such as hysterectomy or myomectomy that require surgery and hospital stay.

-Buffalo Vascular Care offers Uterine Fibroid Embolization – a safe, non surgical solution to treating Uterine Fibroids performed in the comfort of our centrally located outpatient facility.
+Buffalo Vascular Care offers Uterine Artery Embolization – a safe, non-surgical solution to treating Uterine Fibroids and Adenomyosis performed in the comfort of our centrally located outpatient facility.

 *Not recommended for women planning to get pregnant

 This is a minimally invasive, non surgical procedure, done in an outpatient setting outside of the hospital.
 A catheter is passed through a small puncture in the wrist, advancing to the uterine arteries using live X-ray.
-Tiny particles are then released into the artery that supplies blood to the fibroid, cutting off blood flow to the fibroids, ultimately shrinking it.
+Tiny particles are then released into the artery that supplies blood to the uterus, cutting off blood flow to the fibroids and adenomyosis tissue, ultimately shrinking it.

 What are the Outcomes/Expectations?